Chemistry 432 Ms. Cleary

 concepts in chemistry.
 Homework will be assigned as a block at the start of

-are encouraged to complete reading and homework assignments daily.
+complete reading and homework assignments daily.

 Homework should be submitted on white paper with straight edges and be neat,

 and easy to read.
 All work for problems and calculations must be shown.